smorttey/paystack_sdk/README.md

 #### Verify after timeout or via webhook

 For offline flows, listen for `charge.success` webhooks.
-You may also verify after the provider timeout window:
+You may also verify after the provider timeout window.
+Note: `transactions.verify` expects a transaction reference (often the same `reference` you supplied when creating the charge once it converts to a transaction):

 ```ruby
 verify = paystack.transactions.verify(reference: "r13havfcdt7btcm")